-- The terms "soul" and "spirit" may be two different concepts, or they may be two terms that refer to the same concept. - When a person dies, his soul leaves his body. - The word "soul" is sometimes used figuratively to refer to the whole person.
-For example, "the soul who sins" means "the person who sins" and "my soul is tired" means, "I am tired."
+- In the Bible, the terms "soul" and "spirit" may be two different concepts, or they may be two terms that refer to the same concept. - When a person dies, his soul leaves his body. - In contrast to the body, the "soul" can be spoken of as the part of a person that "relates to God." - The word "soul" is sometimes used figuratively to refer to the whole person.
+For example, "the soul who sins" means "the person who sins" and "my soul is tired" means,"I am tired."